 12 Functions of Placenta

-How does placenta work?
+How does the placenta work?
 The placenta performs many important functions from the conception to the birth of the child.
-Discussed here are details about the placenta and its function
+Discussed here are details about the placenta and its function.

-- The placenta transfers food from the mother’s bloodstream to the foetus thus providing it with all the basic nutrients.
+- The placenta carries nutrients from the mother’s bloodstream to the foetus, thus providing it with all the basic nutrients.

-- Protein from the mother’s blood is digested in the placenta before entering the foetal bloodstream.
+- Protein in the mother’s blood is digested in the placenta before entering the foetal bloodstream.

 - The placenta acts as the baby’s liver before the foetal liver is formed, to store glycogen, fat, etc.